Action verbs in speech writing

 Saying more with less

 In speech writing the challenge is always to find the words that say more while using fewer of them.
-A well chosen verb does just that.
-It slices through "blah, blah, blah" to the core of your message, and the hearts and minds of your audience.
+A well-chosen verb does just that.
+It cuts through the blah-blah verbiage going directly to the core of your message, and the hearts and minds of your audience.

 Use dynamic interesting language and you'll find yourself listened to and appreciated more.